Durant’s 32 points lead Nets past Young, Hawks 132-128 in OT

 Nets: Coach Steve Nash is looking forward to more practice time with the start of a three-game road trip.
 The game at Atlanta opened a stretch of 10 of 13 games on the road.
 “It’s a great opportunity for us to keep rolling,” Nash said.
 “We’ve played so many games in a short period of time.
 We have a stretch now where we have a little bit of breathing room between games.”

-Hawks: Clint Capela had 11 rebounds, his 14th consecutive game with at least 10. … Reddish (right Achilles tightness) returned after missing one game.
-G Rajon Ronda (left ankle sprain) was held out. … There was a pregame moment of silence for former Hawks beat writer Sekou Smith, who was 48 when he died on Tuesday due to COVID-19.
+Hawks: Clint Capela had 11 rebounds, his 14th consecutive game with at least 10. … G Rajon Ronda (left ankle sprain) was held out. … There was a pregame moment of silence for former Hawks beat writer Sekou Smith, who was 48 when he died on Tuesday due to COVID-19.
 Smith covered the Hawks for the Atlanta Journal-Constitution before working for Turner Sports for NBA TV and NBA.com.

 UP NEXT